jan-imbi/OptimalGoldstandardDesigns/README.md

 ## Installation

-The recommended to access the code in this repository is by cloning the repository via git (download and install [git](https://git-scm.com/download), open a git shell and type `git clone https://github.com/jan-imbi/OptimalGoldstandardDesigns`).
+The recommended way to access the code in this repository is by cloning the repository via git (download and install [git](https://git-scm.com/download), open a git shell and type `git clone https://github.com/jan-imbi/OptimalGoldstandardDesigns`).